|Contact||School of Linguistics and Language Studies (SLaLS)|

 About the Language

-The Korean language and culture has been experiencing a surge in popularity in recent years, a surge so remarkable it even has its own name: the “Hallyu Wave”.
+The Korean language and culture has been experiencing a surge in popularity in recent years, a surge so remarkable it even has its own name: the “Hallyu”.(Korean Wave).
 Fueled by the meteoric rise of K-Pop music, Korean dominance in e-sport gaming, and the adaptation of more and more Korean television series to Western television, the trend seems likely to continue.

-Originally created by the Great King Sejong in the 15th century as an adaptation of Chinese, Korean is spoken by more than 72 million people living on the Korean peninsula and the Korean diaspora in many countries.
-There are about two million people in China who speak Korean as their first language, another two million in the United States and Canada 700,000 in Japan, and 500,000 in the Russian regions of Kazakhstan and Uzbekistan.
+Korean is spoken by more than 72 million people living on the Korean peninsula and the Korean diaspora in many countries.
+There are about two million people in China who speak Korean as their 1st language, another two million in the United States and Canada, 700,000 in Japan, and 500,000 in the Russian regions of Kazakhstan and Uzbekistan.

 Space in language courses is limited.
 Register as early as possible.
 If the course is full when you attempt to register, please submit a Course Registration Override Request or, if applicable, add your name to a waitlist on Carleton Central.
 Click here to learn more about how waitlisting works.